Jeron Teng: Final season and second UAAP championship

 In his final season with the Green Archers, Coach Aldin Ayo took over the coaching staff following the resignation of Juno Sauler, who resigned after UAAP Season 78.
-Aldin Ayo would become the master strategist after winning an NCAA Basketball Championship as head coach of the Letran Knights, ending the historic five-peat of the San Beda Red Lions.
+Aldin Ayo would become the master strategist after winning an NCAA Basketball Championship as head coach of the Letran Knights, ending the five-peat of the San Beda Red Lions.
 Coach Ayo would now experience a season far different from his Cinderella run in the NCAA.
-This was a monumental move for Teng's legacy as the King Archer led La Salle to a famous 12–0 run until they lost to the Ateneo Blue Eagles in their penultimate game.
+This was a move for Teng's legacy as the King Archer led La Salle to a famous 12–0 run until they lost to the Ateneo Blue Eagles in their penultimate game.
 Teng would win one last Mythical Five honor in his final year and carry the team through the elimination round with a 13–1 record that gave the Green Archers the first seed.
 Teng would be once again named finals MVP after he dominated the series and captained the team to sweep the Ateneo Blue Eagles in the finals.
-This included a historic 28 point game to clinch the series and his career, making this squad one of the most memorable rosters in collegiate basketball history.
+This included a 28 point game to clinch the series and his career.